ERGO-Code/HiGHS/docs/src/solvers.md

 Setting the option [__solver__](@ref option-solver) to "pdlp" forces the PDLP solver to be used

+HiGHS also has a native PDLP solver, HiPDLP.
+On Linux and Windows, this can be run on an NVIDIA [GPU](@ref gpu).
+On a CPU, it is unlikely to be competitive with the HiGHS interior point or simplex solvers.

+Setting the option [__solver__](@ref option-solver) to "hipdlp" forces the HiPDLP solver to be used

 ### Basic solution

 The simplex solver always generates a [basic solution](@ref